 Though prominent traders like to pretend to be above mere political concerns, business and politics in Throal are different sides of the same silver piece.
-King Varulus III's foreign and domestic policies are built around Throal's needs as the foremost trading power in Barsaive.
+King Neden's foreign and domestic policies are built around Throal's needs as the foremost trading power in Barsaive.
 For example, the royal treasury taxes the traders and spends the revenue on things to the traders' benefit, such as the building of the Inner Cities.
 Military spending primarily benefits the trading houses too, because the army's chief function is to protect trade routes from bandits and troublesome local rulers.
 The treasury functions as a sort of central clearing house that invests the traders' money in projects beneficial to them in the long run.

-Despite Varulus' commitment to trade, the king and his courtiers do not always see eye to eye with the large trading houses.
+Despite his commitment to trade, the king and his courtiers do not always see eye to eye with the large trading houses.
 Personal rivalries and narrow self-interest often cloud the picture and complicate the relationship between traders and the government.
 Though the trading houses have interests in common, they also compete with one another.
 Those who can secure special privileges from the king do so, while those left out in the cold tend to make trouble at court.
-Most major trading houses are run by noble families who have been prominent in Throalic life since ancient times.
+Noble families run most major trading houses.
 Some of them, such as House Ueraven, bear historic grudges against the royal family.
 On certain issues, the king is at odds with the trading houses as a group.
 The traders tend to take existing benefits as their due, concentrating their energies on getting rid of policies they dislike.
 The main point of contention between government and business revolves around the passages of the Council Compact that punish the rich and powerful more severely for their transgressions than the average or poor citizen.
 Traders are also notorious for the determination with which they seek tax loopholes.
 If all the loopholes sought by various traders were instituted, the average resident of Throal would end up paying for services that benefit only the wealthiest members of society.